xebialabs/overthere/README.md

 <a name="cifs_host_setup_telnet"></a>
 #### TELNET

+To use the __TELNET__ connection type, you'll need to enable and configure the Telnet Server according to these instructions:

+1. (Optional) If the Telnet Server is not already installed on the remote host, add it using the __Add Features Wizard__ in the __Server Manager__ console.

-To use the __TELNET__ connection type, enable the Telnet Server Service according to <a href="http://technet.microsoft.com/en-us/library/cc732046(WS.10).aspx">these instructions on the Microsoft Technet site</a>.
-If the remote host is running Windows Server 2003 SP1 or an x64-based version of Windows Server 2003, you will have to install the Telnet server 	according to [these instructions from the Microsoft Support site](http://support.microsoft.com/kb/899260).
-After you have started the Telnet Server, open a command prompt as the __Administrator__ user and enter the command `tlntadmn config mode=stream` to enable stream mode.
+1. (Optional) If the remote host is running Windows Server 2003 SP1 or an x64-based version of Windows Server 2003, install the Telnet server according to [these instructions from the Microsoft Support site](http://support.microsoft.com/kb/899260).

+1. Enable the Telnet Server Service on the remote host according to <a href="http://technet.microsoft.com/en-us/library/cc732046(WS.10).aspx">these instructions on the Microsoft Technet site</a>.

+2. After you have started the Telnet Server, open a command prompt as the __Administrator__ user on the remote host and enter the command `tlntadmn config mode=stream` to enable stream mode.

-When the Telnet server is enabled any user that is in the __Administrators__ group or that is in the __TelnetClients__ group and that has the "Allow logon locally" privilege can log in using Telnet.
+When the Telnet server is enabled any user that is in the __Administrators__ group or that is in the __TelnetClients__ group and that has the __Allow logon locally__ privilege can log in using Telnet.
 See the Microsoft Technet to learn <a href="http://technet.microsoft.com/en-us/library/ee957044(WS.10).aspx">how to grant a user or group the right to logon locally</a> on Windows Server 2008 R2.

 <a name="cifs_host_setup_winrm"></a>
 #### WINRM